 V. CREATE A KINGDOM

 A. Every Crowfall account has a personal housing area called the Eternal Kingdom (EK).
-All of the characters on your account will automatically have access to your EK.

 B. You may craft items such as land parcels, buildings and palisades for use in your EK, or you may purchase them from the Crowfall Store.